-Legionnaires’ disease is a form of pneumonia.
-Anybody can catch it, but it is more likely to affect the elderly, if you have a chest, lung or other serious health problem.
-It is caused by inhaling small drops of water from contaminated bacteria.
-Not everyone exposed will become ill and you can’t get it from drinking water.
+Legionnaires’ disease is a form of pneumonia and is caused by inhaling small drops of water (aerosols) from contaminated bacteria.
+Anybody can catch the disease, but it is most likely to affect middle aged people, elderly people and those with poor immune systems – especially if they have a chest, lung or other serious health problem.
+Not everyone exposed will become ill and you can’t get it from drinking water, unless it accidentally goes into the lungs whilst drinking.

 Symptoms of Legionnaires’ disease are very similar to flu: